-- 1. Plan to implement estrus synchronization systems for heifers and cows.
+1. Plan to implement estrus synchronization systems for heifers and cows.
 Some systems require initial management steps as early as 31 days in advance of the targeted initial breeding date.
 If not already done, purchase AI supplies, acquire semen, and check facilities and equipment.
-Don't forget to find and test the thawing bath before the first cow walks in the chute for breeding. - 2.
-The anestrous period in cows calving at 2 years of age is about two to four weeks longer compared to mature cows.
-Therefore, many producers choose to initiate the breeding season for virgin heifers two to four weeks in advance of mature cows. - 3.
-Research has demonstrated that bull exposure initiated within 30 days of calving reduces the anestrous period by one to two weeks in 2-year-old cows.
-This can be accomplished with a good fence or a surgically altered bull. - 4.
-Plane of nutrition can have an effect on conception rates during the breeding season, and this effect seems to be more dramatic in 2-year-old cows.
-In one study with 2-year-old cows, a high plane of nutrition (resulting in cow weight gain) during the breeding season resulted in a 76% first-service conception rate compared to a 58% first-service conception rate in cows that were provided a maintenance plane of nutrition.
-Providing 2-5 pounds (lb.) per head per day of an energy supplement may be necessary to achieve a high plane of nutrition in areas where abundant forage is not available until mid- to late-April. - 5.
-If not previously done this year, consult your veterinarian about vaccinating cows a minimum of 30 days prior to breeding.
+Don't forget to find and test the thawing bath before the first cow walks in the chute for breeding.

+2. The anestrous period in cows calving at 2 years of age is about two to four weeks longer compared to mature cows.
+Therefore, many producers choose to initiate the breeding season for virgin heifers two to four weeks in advance of mature cows.

+3. Research has demonstrated that bull exposure initiated within 30 days of calving reduces the anestrous period by one to two weeks in 2-year-old cows.
+This can be accomplished with a good fence or a surgically altered bull.

+4. In one study with 2-year-old cows, a high plane of nutrition (resulting in cow weight gain) during the breeding season resulted in a 76% first-service conception rate compared to a 58% first-service conception rate in cows that were provided a maintenance plane of nutrition.
+Providing 2-5 pounds (lb.) per head per day of an energy supplement may be necessary to achieve a high plane of nutrition in areas where abundant forage is not available until mid- to late-April.

-CONTINUED ON PAGE 134
+CONTINUED ON PAGE 128